KurtSanders/STBitBarApp-V2/README.md

 		* **chmod +x HE_Python_Logic.py**
 	* Exit the MacOS Terminal

-### Section 3: Installing the BitBar Output App
+### Section 3: Configuring the BitBar Output App

-1. Now for actually installing the App on the Hubitat Web Apps view, select the 'BitBar Output App'.
+1. Select the 'BitBar Output App' from the Hubitat Web Page 'Apps'.
-2. Select **Enable the API** and follow the onscreen directions.
-4. Your secret **URL and API secret** is displayed on the screen.
-4. Copy/Save these two lines to input in the **HE_Python_Logic.cfg** in the step ahead.
-Use Textedit.app to edit the **HE_Python_Logic.cfg** on the Mac.
-Input the two secret strings exactly as the template shows, using double quotes.
-5. You may complete/customize your BitBar Top menu by:
+2. Complete/customize your BitBar Top menu preferences by:
-	* Selecting Devices: choose the devices you want to display/control then tap Done.
+	* Selecting Devices: you must choose the devices you want to display/control then tap Done.
-	* Selecting Display Options: select the display options for the MacOS menu.
+	* Selecting Display Options: you must select the display options for the MacOS menu.
 Please note that some option values are required.
+3. Exit the BitBar Output App and *refresh* the BitBar menu Bar on the macOS
-6. Make sure to **Start** the macos BitBar app from the macOS Applications folder and you should see your Hubitat™ devices and status’ in the MacOS menubar!
+3. You should see your Hubitat™ devices and status states’ in the MacOS menubar!

 ----